 As you might expect from a highly competitive program at an Ivy League school, getting into Brown PLME is no mean feat.
-For the class of 2019, 2,641 people applied to the PLME program, and 94 were accepted (61 ended up enrolling).
-That gives PLME an acceptance rate of about 3.6%.
+For the class of 2026, 3,827 people applied to the PLME program, and 84 were accepted.
+That gives PLME an acceptance rate of about 2%.
 That means it's harder to get accepted into the PLME program than it is to get accepted into the general student body of any college, including Harvard, Stanford, and Yale.
-Brown University as a whole has an acceptance rate of 7-8% per year.
+Brown University as a whole accepted 5% of applicants for the class of 2026.

-As you might expect, admitted students had impressive applications.
-Their average SAT scores were 770 for Math and 742 for ERW, and their average ACT score was a 34.
-So these students are scoring in the top 1% of all test-takers in the country.
+As you might expect, admitted students have impressive applications.
+Average SAT scores tend to be about 770 for Math and 740 for ERW, and average ACT scores are around 34 (although standardized test scores are optional for class of 2026 applicants).
+So students are scoring in the top 1% of all test-takers in the country.
 However, you need more than excellent test scores to get accepted to Brown PLME.
 In the next section, we discuss tips on how to make your application shine.

 How to Get Into Brown PLME: 4 Tips